 How does it feel to be old?
-Its not something we can fully understand until it happens to us.
-As caregivers, we've all felt the frustration when dad can't hear at all, but pretends to follow every word of a conversation; or mom gets dressed in seemingly slow motion when you're late for her doctor appointment.
+It isn't something we can fully understand until it happens to us.
+As caregivers, we've all felt the frustration when dad can't hear at all, but pretends to follow every word of a conversation, or mom gets dressed in seemingly slow motion when you're late for her doctor appointment.

 Sometimes, it feels as if our elderly parents intentionally try to annoy us.
-But put yourself in their shoes.
-The staff of AgingCare.com did just that.

-We put ourselves into our parents' shoes when we took part in the Older Adult Sensitivity Program, a training course run by Sue Maxwell, Director of Adults Services at Lee Memorial Hospital in Fort Myers, FL.
+But, if you put yourself in their shoes, you might be surprised by what you learn.
+The staff of AgingCare.com did just that by participating in the Older Adult Sensitivity Program, a training course run by Sue Maxwell, Director of Older Adult Services at Lee Memorial Hospital in Fort Myers, FL.

 Here's what two of us experienced that day.

 Aging is not for sissies.
 To cope with impaired vision, decreased mobility and loss of dexterity, you've got to be tough.
 Some seniors may be frail, but they are tenacious.
 When your body and your mind start to fail, even the simplest tasks, such as getting dressed, reading forms and pushing a grocery cart, are a challenge.
 Tasks that younger people never give a second thought, represent barriers, obstacles and limitations for older individuals.

 As part of the Older Adult Sensitivity Training Program, we wore funny-looking glasses that simulated conditions like glaucoma and cataracts and donned bulky gloves that imitated arthritic hands.
 I immediately realized that what I had previously considered easy tasks, like buttoning a shirt, opening a medication bottle or handling small pills, suddenly required my full concentration and took twice as long to complete.
 That is, if I could complete them at all.